cdauksas/Car_Sales/README.md

  - Who is the best customer using the RFM technique?
  - What products are frequently sold together?

  ## Here is an overview of the data.
-It contains 2,823 rows of sales data consiting of order numbers, quantities, dates, sales, and products.
+It contains 2,823 rows consiting of order numbers, quantities, dates, sales, and products.

  ![](https://github.com/cdauksas/PortfolioProjects/blob/main/images/Overview.png)